gitpeblo/earthquake_CNN/docs/data.rst

 Data and Preprocessing
 ======================

-Each synthetic building is rendered from **four viewpoints**, corresponding to the cardinal directions around the structure:
+Each synthetic building is rendered from **four viewpoints**, corresponding to the cardinal directions around the structure, i.e., front, back, left and right view.

-- front view
-- back view
-- left view
-- right view

 These views are captured **both before and after** the simulated earthquake: